 After watching a mesmerizing sunset, head to any of the famous beach bars like Buddha bars, Nammos and Scorpios.

 Greece is not a cheap European country and especially when it is Mykonos, you cannot expect cheap accommodation here.
-I will recommend booking the Galini Hotel, just 150 m away from the beach with basic amenities and free WiFi at a reasonable price.
+I will recommend booking the Galini Hotel, using on of the best best hotel booking sites, just 150 m away from the beach with basic amenities and free WiFi at a reasonable price.